surfly/docs/integration.md

 <a href="https://www.surfly.com/">![logo](/images/logosmall.png)</a>
-# Adding Surfly to your Website
+# Basic Integration with Admin Panel

 <a name="addSurfly"></a>